-ICSISRV.INI File
+DBIMPSRV.INI File

-The Importer initialization file (ICSISRV.INI) contains settings specific to the Importer, such as the textbases to be serviced, source file folders, and whether an exception log is kept.
+The Importer initialization file (DBIMPSRV.INI) contains settings specific to the Importer service, such as the textbases to be serviced, source file folders, and whether an exception log is kept.

-ICSISRV.INI is created by the software when you click OK in the Inmagic Textbase Importer Settings dialog box.
+DBIMPSRV.INI is created by the software when you click OK in the Inmagic PowerPack Textbase Importer Settings dialog box.
 It is located in the folder specified in the InmServices.INI file (see above).

 Note: Most changes to the INI file are maintained by Importer Settings user interface, but the maximum number of textbase profiles is not.
-To increase that number, edit the file directly using NotePad or a similar text editor, as explained below.
+To increase that number, edit the file directly using NotePad or a similar text editor.

-To edit ICSISRV.INI
+To edit DBIMPSRV.INI

-- 1. Close the Inmagic Importer Settings dialog box. - 2.
-Use a text editor to open ICSISRV.INI.
+- 1. Close the Inmagic PowerPack Importer Settings dialog box. - 2.
+Use a text editor to open DBIMPSRV.INI.
 (If you are not sure where the file is, look at the InmServices.INI file, explained above.) - 3.
-Make the desired changes.
-For example, to change the maximum number of textbases that can be added to the Textbases to Update list (the default is 50), add the TextbaseMaxCount= parameter to the [Textbases] section and specify any number up to 100. - 4.
+To change the maximum number of textbases that can be added to the Textbases to Update list (the default is 50), add the TextbaseMaxCount= parameter to the [Textbases] section and specify any number up to 100. - 4.
 Save and close the file. - 5.
 Restart the service in order for your change to take effect.